schady4/node-neat-2/README.md

 [![Neat](http://images.thoughtbot.com/bourbon/neat-logo.svg)](http://neat.bourbon.io)

+*This is a port of https://github.com/lacroixdesign/node-neat updating to version 2.1.0 use at your own risk.
+I am not avail for help.
+I just needed an updated version.

 *This is a node-sass port of the [Neat](http://neat.bourbon.io) library.
 If you are looking for the original Ruby/Rails version, you can find it [here](https://github.com/thoughtbot/neat).*